install.packages("here")

 right

-- Without running these commands, predict what their output would look like:
+- Without running these commands, predict what their output will look like:

 left_join(x = left, y = right)